crixo/k8s-as-backend/operator/README.md

 sh kind/preload-image.sh
 ```

-Before running the app against a new cluster, make sure no PEM files are still present in the temp folder (default location).
+Before running the app against a new cluster, make sure no PEM files are still present in the $TMPDIR folder (default location).
 You need at least a set of new PEM anytime you create a new k8s cluster.
 PEM clean up will be addressed in future releases.

 The app will be in interactive mode sending logs to stdout